Symphony No. 4 (Mahler): III.

 The third movement is an adagio set of double theme and variations.
 La Grange however believes that this "variations on two themes" interpretation of the movement is inaccurate because the second theme is "not genuinely 'varied', but only amplified when restated".
 Mahler called the movement his "first real variations", and he composed it under the inspiration of "a vision of a tombstone on which was carved an image of the departed, with folded arms, in eternal sleep".
 The musicologist Philip Barford deems the music to be "of profound, meditative beauty".

 Floros divides the movement into five main parts (A – B – A^{1} – B^{1} – A^{2}) followed by a coda.
 The first theme in G major is played in the beginning of part A by the cellos:

 Cooke calls the opening "a transfigured cradle song".
 Floros views part A's structure as bar form (two Stollen—the first theme followed by its variation—and an Abgesang) with an Appendix.
 Part A closes with a bass motif, which both Bekker and Floros find "bell-like"; to the latter, the motif is reminiscent of the bell motif from Wagner's Parsifal.
 La Grange writes that the ostinato bass motif is "always present in some form or other" and gives the movement "a strong passacaglia feeling".
 Part B, marked Viel langsamer (much slower), is in three sections and also resembles the bar form structure.
 In the first section, the oboe introduces the lamenting E minor second theme, which is varied in the second section that climaxes in a fortissimo.
 Part B's final section, an Abgesang, is described by Floros as "symbolic of deepest mourning".

 Part A^{1} is a variation of part A marked Anmutig bewegt (graceful and lively), and Floros describes part B^{1} as "a very free" and far more intense variation of part B. La Grange identifies part A^{2} as the "first variation proper" of part A; the first theme undergoes four variations of increasing tempo, reaching Allegro molto before a sudden return to Andante.
 Part A^{2} concludes with a variation of part A's Abgesang that fades away into the coda.

-Floros calls the coda's introduction "the most splendid passage ... of the entire Symphony".
+Floros refers to the coda's introduction as "the most splendid passage ... of the entire Symphony".
 A triple forte E major chord is played by the winds and strings, and the bass motif is reprised by the timpani and double basses.
 The horns and trumpets then play the main theme of the Finale before the volume rapidly decreases.
-As the music slows down and dies away, the movement's final passage includes what Zychowicz refers to as the Ewigkeit (eternity) motif, which Mahler first used in the Finale of his Second Symphony.
+As the music slows down and dies away, the movement's final passage includes what Zychowicz calls the Ewigkeit (eternity) motif, which Mahler first used in the Finale of his Second Symphony.